What is a Driver’s Abstract/ Driving Record and how can I obtain one?

 How do I obtain the air brakes endorsement?

-Visit a branch of Access Nova Scotia and obtain a copy of the ‘Air Brake Manual’ or you may find it online here.
+Visit a branch of Access Nova Scotia and obtain a copy of the ‘Air Brake Manual’, also available online.
 You will need to study the manual and make an appointment to write the test.
 After passing the test, you will have them add the endorsement to your license.
 The endorsement will appear as 03 on your license.
 The cost to write the knowledge test is approximately $15.00 and to place the endorsement on your license is approximately $12.00.
 There is no reimbursement for these costs.

 How do I obtain the Professional Driver’s Manual to pass the Class 2 Knowledge Test?